Additive Conjucyclic Codes over $\F_{q^2}$: Trace Correspondence and Applications to Quantum Codes: Algebraic correspondence and generator description

-\begin{remark} By the theory of cyclic codes \cite{Huffman0}, these binary cyclic codes from quaternary additive conjucyclic codes in \cite{Abualrub} must be repeated-root since ${\rm gcd} (2n,2)=2$.
-However, \cite{Castagnoli} has shown that repeated-root cyclic codes cannot be asymptotically better than simple-root cyclic codes.
-In this work, our cyclic codes from additive conjucyclic codes can be simple-root. \end{remark}
+\begin{remark} By the theory of cyclic codes \cite{huffman2003}, the binary cyclic codes derived from additive conjucyclic codes over $\F_4$ in \cite{abualrub2020} are necessarily repeated-root, since $\gcd(2n,2)=2$.
+It is known that repeated-root cyclic codes are asymptotically inferior to simple-root cyclic codes \cite{castagnoli1991}.
+In contrast, the construction presented in this work yields $q$-ary cyclic codes that can be either repeated-root or simple-root, depending on the factorization of $x^{2n}-1$ over $\F_q$.
+This flexibility allows us to avoid the asymptotic limitations of repeated-root codes and opens the possibility of constructing quantum codes with better asymptotic parameters. \end{remark}

-In the following result, we will exhibit that the map $\Psi$ also preserves the orthogonality. \begin{proposition} Let $\vec{u}$ and $\vec{v}$ be two vectors in $\mathbb{F}_{q^2}^n$.
-Then